How to use AI Tools for Research and Writing

 Mobile Summary Of Search Result Mobile Link To Summarized Article

-One of the things shown in the synopsis was that the Church Fathers were very involved in the early development of this doctrine.
-To explore that further, switch to a Books Search and run the same search on a collection of the Ante-Nicene Fathers.
+Another way of exploring the question further is to switch to a Books Search and run the same search on a collection of the Ante-Nicene Fathers.
 This operates in exactly the same way – you just need to select the Smart Search option first.

 Mobile Smart Books Search Mobile Books Select Smart Search